harapan1231/reveal.js-showcase/ai-1709/content/05-development.md

 <span>
-Free or freemium services and products are avairable.
+Free or freemium helpers are avairable.

 - Server Building
     - AWS